 - 1. Identify and accept different Human traits and behavior - 2.
 Importance of Self and identity in Indian thought. - 3.
 Appreciate the role of psychology in developing tolerance and peace building - 4.
-Understanding the Nature of personality; Biological foundations of personality; Culture, and Perspectives gender personality; on personality: Psychodynamic, Phenomenologicalhumanistic, traits and types. - 5.
-Exploring the Concept of intelligence: Psychometric and cognitive approaches to intellige
+Understanding the Nature of personality; Biological foundations of personality; Culture, gender and personality; Perspectives on personality: Psychodynamic, Phenomenologicalhumanistic, traits and types. - 5.
+Exploring the Concept of intelligence: Psychometric and cognitive approaches to intelligence